 - Quality improvement (along various different axes) and its mirror image, risk avoidance.

 The first one is pretty self-evident - if you need to do more than you can manage with the existing team, you need to hire more people, and that costs money.
 There are some interesting second-order consequences, though.
 Depending on the specifics of the job to be done, it will take a certain amount of time to identify a new hire and train them up to be productive.
-Six months is a sensible rule of thumb.
+Six months is a sensible rule of thumb, but I know of places where it takes years.
 If the rate of growth gets fast enough, that lag time starts to be a major issue.
 You can't just hire yourself out of the hole, even with endless money.
 The hole may also be getting deeper if other companies in the same industry and/or region are all going through the same transformation at the same time, and all competing for the same talent.